Trustpoint-Project/trustpoint/docker/sftp-server/readme.md

    cd docker/sftp-server
    ```

+2. Generate a new SSH keypair - the key will be authorized to access the SFTP server:

+    ```bash
+    ssh-keygen -f ssh/sftp_ssh
+    ```

-2. (Optional) You can override two build-time arguments:
+3. (Optional) You can override two build-time arguments:

     SFTP_USER – username inside the container (default: admin)

     UID – numeric user ID inside the container (default: 1001)

-3. Run the build command.
+4. Run the build command.
 Use the -f flag to point to the lowercase dockerfile:
     ```bash
     docker build -t custom-sftp -f dockerfile .
     ```